Dalmatian pelican: Trophic interactions

 Great cormorants (Phalacrocorax carbo) feed among Dalmatian pelicans, sometimes as competitors, other times as collaborators.

 Dalmatian pelicans play an important role in the wetland food web.
 They are primarily predators, but they also act as commensals, kleptoparasites, hosts, and occasionally as prey.
 They often forage alongside cormorants, gulls, grebes, and mergansers, yet these mixed-species groups are more dynamic than they appear.

 In the deeper waters of the Prespa lakes and the northern Caspian deltas, where diving spots are scarce, great cormorants (Phalacrocorax carbo) gather in large numbers.
 As they dive and disturb fish shoals, Dalmatian pelicans take advantage, swimming forward to catch the fish that rise near the surface.
 If this fails, pelicans may turn to opportunistic kleptoparasitism, striking at cormorants as they surface to steal their catch.

 Golden jackal (Canis aureus) in Iran.

 Adult Dalmatian pelicans have no known natural predators (Note: Although no formal studies have directly tested predation risk on adult Dalmatian pelicans, the absence of reported predation in comprehensive conservation assessments suggests that such events are either extremely rare or non-existent.), and predation is not considered a significant cause of adult mortality.
 Nonetheless, adult survival may be affected by parasitic nematodes (Contracaecum spp.) acquired from the fish they consume.
 Eggs, however, are vulnerable.
-When water levels fall, canids such as Eurasian lynx, golden jackals, foxes, grey wolves, and dogs can reach the nests and feed on the eggs.
+When water levels fall, Eurasian lynx, and canids such as golden jackals, foxes, grey wolves, and dogs can reach the nests and feed on the eggs.
 Wild boar have also been seen trampling nests while moving through colonies.
 In addition, large gulls and eagles have been observed preying on eggs in Russia, Albania, and Turkey.